Renzi's Jobs Act isn't getting Italy to work

-ROME When data this month showed Italy's jobless rate hit a three-year low in October, Prime Minister Matteo Renzi said it proved the success of his flagship reform of the labor market.
+ROME When data this month showed Italy's jobless rate hit a three-year low in October, Prime Minister Matteo Renzi said it proved the success of his flagship reform of the labour market.

 But a closer look at the figures suggests the Jobs Act isn't working so well.